bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

     /// from the pool.
 Resources are returned to the pool when the `Store` referencing the instance
     /// is dropped.
     Pooling {
-        /// The allocation strategy to use for the pool's resources.
+        /// The allocation strategy to use.
         strategy: PoolingAllocationStrategy,
+        /// The module limits to use.
+        module_limits: ModuleLimits,
-        /// The limits to use for the pool's resources.
+        /// The instance limits to use.
-        limits: PoolingLimits,
+        instance_limits: InstanceLimits,
     },
 }